Berriedale, Tasmania: Recreation and cultural facilities

 Berriedale is home to the Museum of Old and New Art (MONA), one of Tasmania's key cultural institutions.
 MONA hosts rotating exhibitions, live events, and the Dark Mofo festival, which attracts visitors from across Australia.
-The suburb also offers recreational green spaces such as Alroy Court Reserve, Chandos Drive Reserve, and the International Peace Forest, located along the Derwent River.
+The suburb also offers recreational green spaces such as Alroy Court Reserve, Chandos Drive Reserve, and the International Peace Forest, located along the River Derwent.

 The suburb also holds historical significance as the finish line for Tasmania's amateur long-distance cycling race, the Campbell Town to Berriedale Race, in the 1920s.

 Future developments

 Ongoing development spurred by the popularity of MONA includes infrastructure upgrades to enhance connectivity and improve public spaces.
 Nearby urban renewal projects on the Claremont Peninsula are expected to provide better services and transport links for Berriedale residents.